Energy conversion theorems for some linear steady-states: Energy conversion theorems for some linear steady--states

-\begin{theorem}[\textbf{$MP\eta$--THEOREM}] When a non equilibrium steady--state system is characterized by two generalized forces $X_{1}$ (the one associated with driven processes) and $X_{2}$ (another one associated with driver processes), it is arrested at a steady state when the driver force is fixed.
-Then, under the condition of \textbf{maximum efficient power}, the $J_{1}$ flux is equal to $-\left(\frac{2-\eta}{2+\eta}\right)L_{11}X_{1}$. \end{theorem}

-\begin{proof} Let us consider the mathematical expression for the so-called efficient power [Eq. (\ref{eq:compfunc}c)].
+\end{proof} \begin{theorem} { {}$MP_{\eta}$}\textbf{\textsl{ {}-{}-THEOREM}} When a non equilibrium steady--state system is characterized by two generalized forces $X_{1}$ (the one associated with driven processes) and $X_{2}$ (another one associated with driver processes), it is arrested at a steady state when the driver force is fixed.
+Then, under the condition of \textbf{maximum efficient power}, the $J_{1}$ flux is equal to $-\left(\frac{2-\eta}{2+\eta}\right)L_{11}X_{1}$. \end{theorem} \begin{proof} Let us consider the mathematical expression for the so-called efficient power {[}Eq. (\ref{eq:compfunc}c){]}.
 By calculating the partial derivative of $P_{\eta}$ with respect to $X_{1}$ assuming $X_{2}$ fixed,

 By hypothesis $\left(\frac{\partial P_{\eta}}{\partial X_{1}}\right)_{X_{2}}=0$ and by using the definition of $\eta$, we have

 Finally,